-The big news is that Apple’s iTunes app is also coming, bringing the biggest and best selection of streamable 4K HDR films around.
-Unfortunately, the app (and AirPlay support) won’t go live until May, but we’ll update this review as soon as it is.
+The big news is that Apple’s TV app is also now on board, bringing the biggest and best selection of streamable 4K HDR films around.

 The Q90R also features the second-generation version of Samsung’s Ambient mode, designed to make use of the TV when it’s not being used for viewing.
 The TV blends in to the wall upon which it’s mounted, requiring just one photo from your phone to copy the pattern and colours.
 Alternatively you can choose from the selection of 50 Ambient modes, including petals falling across the display or silhouettes of leaves blowing in the wind.
 You also now have more control over the colours used in the patterns, choosing to match the shade of your curtains or sofa, for example.

 It’s even possible to use the new QLED TVs as a light source, with a number of customisable light grid patterns available.
-You can choose romantic lighting, or a party mode pattern.
-We think you’re far more likely to use Ambient 2.0 to display your own photos or the pre-installed professional shots, for which there are now lots more layouts and styles.
+You can choose romantic lighting, for example, or a party mode pattern, but we think you’re far more likely to use Ambient 2.0 to display your own photos or the pre-installed professional shots, for which there are now lots more layouts and styles.

 Back to the serious stuff of HDR formats, and the Q90R supports HDR10, HLG and, of course, HDR10+.
-Samsung insists that we take HDR10+ as a serious rival to Dolby Vision, but while we are finally seeing content (Jack Ryan on Amazon Video and Bohemian Rhapsody on 4K Blu-ray, for example), the implementation is still patchy.
+Samsung insists that we take HDR10+ as a serious rival to Dolby Vision, but while we are finally seeing content (Jack Ryan and a fair bit besides on Amazon Video, and Bohemian Rhapsody on 4K Blu-ray, for example), the implementation is still patchy at best.

-The TV now tells you (via the Home menu) when you’re watching HDR10+ on Amazon Video, but not when HDR10+ is being sent by a Blu-ray player.
+The TV now tells you (via the Home menu) when you’re watching HDR10+ on Amazon Video, but not when HDR10+ is being sent by a Blu-ray player, and Amazon's app doesn't flag content as having HDR10+.
 There’s no dedicated HDR10+ picture mode on the Q90R, either, so the Dolby Vision-style sense that you’re seeing the content exactly as intended isn’t there.
 Instead, you’re getting a slightly tweaked version of the existing HDR10 picture.
 Or are you?
 It can be hard to tell.